kwasty/Restaurant-Finder-Android-App/README.md

 # Restaurant-Finder-Android-App
-An android game which I created in my software design class
+An android game which I created